 - The effects of foods high in protein and other covariates on WF risk were assessed using Cox proportional-hazard regression with attained age as the time variable.
 Attained age for WF cases was estimated at the mid-point of the time interval specified for the event on the AHS-2 questionnaire

 - Covariates were entered into univariate and multivariable models as dummy variables except for years since menopause, which was entered as a time-dependent covariate

-- In univariate models these included age, body mass index, height, weight, education, any fracture since age 35, parity, smoking status, alcohol use, presence of diabetes mellitus, presence of rheumatoid arthritis and physical activity
+- In univariate models these included age, BMI, height, weight, education, any fracture since age 35, parity, smoking status, alcohol use, presence of diabetes mellitus, presence of rheumatoid arthritis and physical activity

 - Multivariable high-protein foods-only models with interactions between the food variables were also explored

 - Significant food interaction terms were added to the final multivariable model.
 SAS (Statistical Analysis System, version 8.0) was used for all analyses.
 Visual inspection of the log-log survival plot, and also a non-significant interaction term between the three-level vegetarian status and log time temporarily added to the final model, confirmed that the proportional hazards assumption for the Cox regression model was met.